vmikk/seqhasher/README.md

   --nofilename: Optional.
 Disables adding a file name to the sequence header.
   --headersonly: Optional.
 Outputs only sequence headers.
   --hashtype: Optional.
 The hash type: sha1 (default), md5, xxhash, cityhash, murmur3.
+  --casesensitive: Optional.
+Keeps sequences as is without forcing to uppercase.

   input_file: Specifies the path to the input FASTA file or '-' to use standard input (stdin).
   output_file: Specifies the path to the output file or '-' to use standard output (stdout).
 This parameter is optional; if not provided, the output will be directed to stdout by default.